psi4/psi4/doc/sphinxman/source/adc.rst

 .. codeauthor:: Masaaki Saitow
 .. sectionauthor:: Masaaki Saitow

+.. warning:: The built-in ADC(2) method may give incorrect results if
+             multiple roots are requested, due to an error in the Davidson solver, and is no longer maintained.
+It is slated for removal in Psi4 1.7.
+             Use of the Psi interface to `adcc` instead is strongly recommended.
+             To use this code regardless, either do not have `adcc` installed, or set `qc_module builtin`.

 The ADC code built into |PSIfour| is capable of ADC(2) computations of singlet excited states only.
 It makes use of the libtrans library for efficient and flexible